s-weigand/dotzshrc/README.md

 (If not, run `chsh -s /bin/zsh $username` and try again)

+The `.rcs` folder contains a working copy of antigen (https://github.com/zsh-users/antigen)

 ### Windows (putty)

 execute `putty_zsh_reg.reg` to set colors for putty